-For the three-month period ended March 31, 2018, the Company's three diesel plants continue to supply needed back-up power to Mindanao.
-With the ongoing construction of Sarangani Energy Corporation's Section 2, the operating expense ratio increased slightly to 22% from 21% in the previous year.
-The operating efficiency of all the power plants continues to operate in accordance with the operating plans and budgets.
+With the ongoing construction of Sarangani Energy Corp.'s (SEC) Section 2, the operating expense ratio increased to 31% from 22% in the previous year.
+The operating efficiency of the operating power plants is expected to continue in accordance with the plans and budgets.

-ACR's cash flows from operations this year decreased from ₱922 million to ₱563 million due mainly to the timing of payments of trade and other current liabilities during the period.
-The additional loan drawdown for the construction of SEC 2 contributed to the decrease in net debt coverage from 9% in 2017 to 3% this year while current ratio decreased to 1.42:1 from last year's 1.92:1 resulting from lower cash and cash equivalents during the period.
+ACR's cash flows from operations this year decreased from ₱565 million to ₱365 million due mainly to the timing of payments of trade and other current liabilities during the period.
+The additional issuance of corporate note by the Parent and loan drawdown for the construction of SEC 2 contributed to the decrease in net debt coverage from 1.67% in 2018 to 1.41% this year while current ratio decreased to 1.37:1 from last year's 1.42:1, resulting from higher loans payable during the period.